wendyverdonk93/docs/content/api/accounts/charges.md

 {{< description >}}
 ## Charges

-As a partner or primary account holder, use charges to move funds from an affiliated account's balance to your own.
+As a partner or primary account holder, use /charges to move funds from an affiliated account balance to your own.

 By default, charges are disabled.
 Contact your account manager to enable charges for your account.